 - Baking soda

 Yes!
 There is.
-But to get a healthy muffin, it's best to make them at home.
+But to get a healthy muffin, it's easiest to make them at home.
 When you make your muffins at home, you can load them up with healthy ingredients like applesauce, mashed bananas, greek yogurt, oats, nuts and seeds, ground flaxseed and even beans!
+Check out this recipe for Healthy Banana Bread with White Beans as a cast-in-point.
 You can also control the portion size to what an actual muffin should look like (snack-size vs meal-size).

 Most store bought muffins are more like cake, from a nutrition perspective.
 Typically, they're loaded up with way to much fat, white flour, sugar, salt and other not-so healthy things.

-Can you use frozen blueberries in blueberry muffins?
+🥶Can you use frozen blueberries in these muffins?

 Yes!
 You can totally use frozen blueberries in blueberry muffins, right from the freezer.
 No need to thaw them out either - you can just throw them right into the batter.